hemerajs/hemera/packages/hemera-web/README.md

 # Hemera-web
 Http route mapping for Hemera microservices.
 Based on [Express 4](https://github.com/expressjs/express)

-- Depends on minimalist web framework
+- Depends on minimalist and new web framework Express 4
 - Respect `Body` and `Query` payload as pattern
-- Provide a REST like interface `/:topic/:cmd`
+- Provide a REST like interface `/:topic/:cmd` to Hemera
 - Transport small binary or text data in pattern
 - Returns correct Hemera errors without stack traces